PurdueMINDS/SPNN/README.md

 # Data

 ## DBLP Dataset
 This project is set to run with the DBLP dataset, included in the project's folder.
+This is a pre-processed dataset, the original one was used in Sun et. al<sup>[1](#myfootnote1)</sup>.
 If you want to use another dataset with the code, make sure it follows the same patterns, including files names that this dataset has.
 The data is described in what follows.

 graph_1.txt, graph_2.txt, graph_3.txt are the graph files.
 First number is source node id.
 Second number is target node id.
 Third number is the edge type.